mckzstudios/creature-pals/ICONS.md

 ---

-## Enjoy customizing your CreatureChat experience! 😊
+## Enjoy customizing your CreatureChat™ experience! 😊